hugerte/hugerte/CONTRIBUTING.md

 ## Publishing process

-We have a CI process set up to publish all changed libraries as patch releases twice a day.
-This simply describes that process, is is not intended that it be performed manually.
+We do not have a CI process set up to publish changed libraries.
+The publishing is done manually by the maintainer at the moment.
+We might change that in the future.

 ### Side note: major and minor version bumps